ibourn/CoinflipDapp/README.md

 # CoinflipDapp

  ## Theme
-  a betting dapp on ethereum upgradeable and using an oracle.
+  a betting dapp on ethereum upgradeable and using an oracle.<br/>
   This dapp is for educational purpose so don't use it on the mainnet.

  ## The rules